influxdata/docs-v2/content/influxdb/clustered/reference/sql/information-schema.md

 ## SHOW COLUMNS

-Returns information about the schema of a table (measurement) in an InfluxDB bucket.
+Returns information about the schema of a table (measurement) in an InfluxDB database.

 ```sql
 SHOW COLUMNS FROM example_table